 PhD in Music Education/Music Therapy, University of Kansas

 MMEd in Music Education/Music Therapy, University of Georgia

 Board Certified in Music Therapy (MT-BC)

-Nancy Hadsell, PhD, is Professor of Music, with a focus on music therapy.
-She has taught at Texas Woman’s University since 1984 and served as Coordinator of the Music Therapy Program from that time until last year when she turned that responsibility over to Dr. Michael Zanders in anticipation of her retirement in August 2017.
+Nancy Hadsell, PhD, was Professor of Music, with a focus on music therapy.
+She taught at Texas Woman’s University since 1984 and served as Coordinator of the Music Therapy Program from that time until 2016.
 Prior to her tenure at TWU, she served as Director of Music Therapy for Tennessee Technological University (1977-1981) and as a Music Therapist for the DeKalb-Rockdale Psycho-educational Center in DeKalb County, Georgia (1974-1977).
-She teaches courses in the music therapy program at the graduate and undergraduate levels, along with Music and World Cultures, and Music Appreciation (distance learning).
-She has served as a member of the Board of Directors for the Certification Board for Music Therapists (2000-2003 and 2005-2011), acting as Secretary/Treasurer for that organization.
-Hadsell is a past-president of the Southwestern Region of the American Music Therapy Association (2003-2005) and currently serves as the SWAMTA representative to the AMTA Research Committee.
-She has also represented the Southwestern, Midwestern, and Southeastern Regions on the AMTA Assembly of Delegates for many years and was a member of the Editorial Board for the Journal of Music Therapy from 2000 through 2006.
+She taught courses in the music therapy program at the graduate and undergraduate levels, along with Music and World Cultures, and Music Appreciation (distance learning).
+She served as a member of the Board of Directors for the Certification Board for Music Therapists (2000-2003 and 2005-2011), acting as Secretary/Treasurer for that organization.
+Hadsell is a past-president of the Southwestern Region of the American Music Therapy Association (2003-2005) and served as the SWAMTA representative to the AMTA Research Committee.
+She also represented the Southwestern, Midwestern, and Southeastern Regions on the AMTA Assembly of Delegates for many years and was a member of the Editorial Board for the Journal of Music Therapy from 2000 through 2006.